phetsims/soccer-common/doc/model.md

 portion of the kick it is currently in. _SoccerBallPhases_ can be _INACTIVE_, _READY_, _FLYING_, _STACKING_ or _STACKED_.

 ## Kick Distribution Strategy
 Used to determine the distances for each kicked soccer ball.
-The kick distances can be randomly chosen to be a left skewed distribution, a right skewed distribution, or a symmetric distributions.
+The kick distances create distributions that can be randomly chosen to be left skewed, right skewed, or symmetric.
 The simulation is also capable of creating a distribution based on exact distances per kick.

 More information can be found in detail in _KickDistributionStrategy_.